Dixie Highway could get new name

 Dixie Highway has bee around since 1915.
-Yet, one local city commissioner from Lake Worth Beach thinks it's time to rid Palm Beach County of the name.
+Yet, one commissioner from Lake Worth Beach thinks it's time to rid Palm Beach County of the name.

 "The name Dixie has long history and it's a sorted history and it's a name and a word that's associated with racism, the confederacy, the Klu Klux Klan, southern slave owners," Hardy said.

-Tuesday, Lake Worth Beach commissioners could discuss a resolution on the issue.
+Lake Worth Beach commissioners could discuss a resolution on the issue Tuesday.

 The other name is an indigenous name.